GraphPFN: A Prior-Data Fitted Graph Foundation Model: Limitations and Future Work

-\begin{itemize}[leftmargin=10pt] \item GraphPFN is difficult to scale to very large datasets since its current implementation requires processing the whole dataset at once.
-This leads to significant memory consumption, which prevents us from, for example, finetuning GraphPFN on some graphs from our benchmark.
+Despite promising results, the current implementation of GraphPFN has several limitations that may stimulate future research: \begin{itemize}[leftmargin=10pt] \item GraphPFN is difficult to scale to very large datasets since its current implementation requires processing the entire dataset at once, which leads to significant memory consumption.
 Developing more scalable graph foundation models can be a promising direction for future work.
-For example, one can utilize more memory-efficient TFMs (like TabICL~\citep{qu2025tabicl}) as backbones or combine GraphPFN with sampling methods~\citep{hamilton2017inductive, zeng2019graphsaint, zou2019layer, chiang2019cluster, zeng2021decoupling, balin2023layer}. \item The proposed graph prior does not cover graphs from specific domains like traffic networks.
-We hypothesize that this can be a key reason for the degraded performance on some datasets.
-Extending the prior with more diverse graph random models (e.g., geometric graphs~\citep{barthelemy2011spatial}) can further improve the results of GraphPFN and make its performance more robust. \item Due to substantial computational resources required to pretrain GraphPFN, our work has limited ablation.
-Investigating the importance of incorporating self-supervised objectives like masked graph modeling into the GraphPFN objective or analyzing different components of the graph prior can bring new insights to the field. \item GraphPFN inherits some limitations from its tabular backbone LimiX.
-For example, GraphPFN does not natively support handling more than 10 classes in multiclass classification.
-This limitation can be alleviated with further development of TFMs or by using approaches such as error-correcting output codes, as proposed in~\citet{TabPFNv2}. \item Currently, GraphPFN is limited to node-level prediction tasks and cannot handle link prediction or graph-level tasks (e.g., graph classification or regression).
-While we have taken a first step in this direction by adding a masked graph modeling head to GraphPFN during pretraining, GraphPFN still heavily relies on the presence of node-level labels to make predictions.
+For example, one can utilize more memory-efficient TFMs (like TabICL~\citep{qu2025tabicl, qu2026tabiclv2}) as backbones or combine GraphPFN with subgraph sampling methods~\citep{hamilton2017inductive, zeng2020graphsaint, zou2019layer, chiang2019cluster, zeng2021decoupling, balin2023layer}. \item The proposed graph prior is focused on social and information networks and does not cover graphs from specific domains like traffic networks.
+Extending the prior with more diverse random graph models (e.g., geometric graphs~\citep{barthelemy2011spatial}) can further improve the results of GraphPFN and make its performance more robust. \item GraphPFN inherits some limitations from its tabular backbone LimiX.
+For example, GraphPFN does not natively support more than 10 classes in multiclass classification.
+This limitation can be alleviated with further development of TFMs or by using approaches such as error-correcting output codes (ECOC), as proposed in~\citet{TabPFNv2}.
+We provide experiments with ECOC in Appendix~\ref{app:additional-results}. \item Currently, GraphPFN is limited to node-level prediction tasks and cannot handle link prediction or graph-level tasks (e.g., graph classification or regression).
+While we have taken a first step towards link prediction by adding a masked graph modeling head to GraphPFN during pretraining, GraphPFN still heavily relies on the presence of node-level labels to make predictions.
 Therefore, we cannot directly apply GraphPFN to link prediction tasks.
-Extending GraphPFN to other prediction tasks can be a promising direction for future research. \end{itemize}
+Extending GraphPFN to other prediction tasks can be a promising direction for future research. \item Finally, we observed some variability in the overall pretraining pipeline.
+In our experiments, in-context learning performance varied across pretraining seeds, with standard deviations ranging from 0.3 to 0.7 percentage points.
+Improving the robustness of the pretraining procedure remains an important direction for future work. \end{itemize}